adpleach/jaffle_shop/README.md

 `jaffle_shop` is a fictional ecommerce store.
 This dbt project transforms raw data from an app database into a customers and orders model ready for analytics.

 ### Changes to the repo in this fork
 This version of the `jaffle_shop` repo is provided in support of the blog post "Managing a Dynamic dbt Project: Guard Rails, Guidelines, Gadgets" on the [Whatnot Engineering Blog](https://medium.com/whatnot-engineering).
 It contains macros built by the Whatnot data team to support the Whatnot dbt project.
+Macros are built for use with a Snowflake data warehouse.

 ### What is this repo?
 What this repo _is_: